ZWang-Lab/LBRAT/LBRAT.md

 # LBRAT

-LSKAT is an R program that performs retrospective association testing for longitudinal binary traits in population samples.
+LBRAT is an R program that performs retrospective association testing for longitudinal binary traits in population samples.

 ## Installation Instructions: